Dana94/2019-website/blog/2020-05-01-styling-in-react.md

 }
 ```

 You need to name the import (here I used `classes`) to access the classes.

-`classes` is an object of all the classes in `Button.module.css`.
+Assign a class with `classes.Button` put in the `className` attribute.

 ```js
 // Button.js